 SONA Systems User Guide

-This user guide explains the ways in which researchers (faculty and graduate students) can use the SONA system account for the MIS PhD program to recruit students to take part in their IRB-approved research projects.
+This user guide explains the ways in which researchers (faculty and graduate students) can use the SONA system account to recruit students to take part in their IRB-approved research projects.
 It also explain how instructors can promote research participation by offering required/extra credits in their class.

 CJC SONA systems link: https://ufl-cjc.sona-systems.com